How can the uninsured save money on Albenza (albendazole)?

-Nadia Whitehead, writing for NPR, pointed out that albendazole has few competitors in the market, arguing that generic drug companies have little to no incentive to manufacture a drug for diseases which may be rare in the U.S. Albendazole does not treat a chronic condition, which means patients only need two tablets.
-Which is all to say, this is not a drug that will bring profit to drug companies -- unless the company increases the price.
+Nadia Whitehead, writing for NPR, pointed out that albendazole has few competitors in the market, arguing that generic drug companies have little to no incentive to manufacture a drug for diseases that may be rare in the U.S. Albendazole does not treat a chronic condition, which means patients only need two tablets.
+This is all to say that this is not a drug that will bring profit to drug companies -- unless the company increases the price.

 What are the side effects of albendazole?